encodedart/cara-flutter-2019/README.md

 ![screen design](urban_spoon.jpg)

-Underneath, there should be three slot machine like spinners filled with data from the Zomato api.
-The three columns should be
+Underneath, there should be two slot machine like spinners filled with data from the Zomato api.
+The two columns should be

-* Neighbourhood
 * Cuisine
 * Price